-The Office of Management and Budget (OMB) issued government-wide information quality guidelines under Section 515 of the Treasury and General Government Appropriations Act for Fiscal Year 2001.
-The OMB guidelines were prepared to ensure and maximize the quality, utility, objectivity, integrity, transparency, and reproducibility of information disseminated by federal agencies and OMB directed each federal agency to issue its own guidelines.
-The United States Department of Agriculture (USDA) has now issued basic guidelines for all Department agencies, including NASS.
-Those guidelines are available at the USDA Web Site (http://www.ocio.usda.gov/irm/qi_guide/index.html).
-The guidelines presented here (highlighted in bold) describe specific procedures the National Agricultural Statistics Service (NASS) employs, in keeping with the OMB and USDA guidelines, to ensure its information products quality.
+The Office of Management and Budget (OMB) has issued government-wide information quality guidelines under Section 515 of the Treasury and General Government Appropriations Act for Fiscal Year 2001.
+The OMB guidelines have been prepared to ensure and maximize the quality, utility, objectivity, integrity, transparency, and reproducibility of information disseminated by federal agencies and to direct each federal agency to issue its own guidelines.
+The guidelines presented here (highlighted in bold) describe procedures the National Agricultural Statistics Service (NASS) employs to ensure its information products quality.
 The accompanying text describes steps that NASS takes to conform to these guidelines.